Deonte Thompson not backing down from Bears challenge

 Deonte Thompson led the NFL in kickoff returns, was second in kickoff return yardage and had his first 100-yard receiving game of his five-year career last season.

 But it wasn’t exactly a breakout season at either position.
 So it was no surprise that the Bears searched for upgrades.
-They signed Bennie Cunningham to compete with Thompson for the kick return job.
+They signed Benny Cunningham to compete with Thompson for the kick-return job.
 The signing of Victor Cruz, Markus Wheaton, Kendall Wright and Rueben Randle seemed to bury Thompson at wide receiver.

 He’s in a tough spot, no doubt.
 But he hasn’t lost his staying power.
-In the Bears’ first preseason game last week against the Broncos, Thompson not only had a 44-yard kickoff return, but was the Bears’ leading receiver, with five receptions for 64 yards — all from rookie quarterback Mitch Trubisky — including the long play of the night, a 24-yard catch.
+In the Bears’ first preseason game last week against the Broncos, Thompson not only had a 44-yard kickoff return, but also was the Bears’ leading receiver, with five receptions for 64 yards — all from rookie quarterback Mitch Trubisky — including the long play of the night, a 24-yard catch.

 “I wouldn’t say it’s tougher [to make it this year], just a little bit more competition.
-But the cream always rises to the top,” said Thompson, who joined the Bears in 2015 after he was cut by the Buffalo Bills.
+But the cream always rises to the top,” said Thompson, who joined the Bears in 2015 after he was cut by the Bills.
 “The best player always plays.”

-Thompson still has a long way to go, but the increased competition in this year’s camp seems to be bringing out the best in him.
-He had 22 receptions for 249 yards (11.3 avg.) and two touchdowns last season, including eight catches for 110 yards against the Packers at Soldier Field.
+Thompson still has a long way to go, but the increased competition at camp seems to be bringing out his best.
+He had 22 receptions for 249 yards (11.3 average) and two touchdowns last season, including eight catches for 110 yards against the Packers at Soldier Field.

 “I always feel like I’m fighting for that [roster] spot,” Thompson said.
 “I was a free-agent guy coming into the league [with the Ravens in 2012].
 I don’t take anything for granted.
 I bust my butt every day and just try not to worry about it.
 I’m just controlling what I can control and making plays when they come my way.”